Scientific Name

 Description

-Delosperma nubigenum forms a low mat of succulent leaves, bearing loads of small starry yellow flowers in late spring.
-The evergreen leaves are thick, oblong or linear, and fleshy.
-Each leaf is 1.2 inches (3 cm) long and one 0.25 inch (6 mm) wide.
-They are fat and succulent, thus making them drought tolerant.
+Delosperma nubigenum is a succulent plant that forms a low mat of fleshy leaves, bearing loads of small starry yellow flowers in late spring.
+The evergreen leaves are thick, oblong or linear, up to 1.2 inches (3 cm) long and u.25 inches (6 cm) wide.
 This groundcover only grows to 2 inches (5 cm) tall but can spread as wide as 36 inches (90 cm).

 How to Grow and Care

-Delosperma flowers grow in USDA plant hardiness zones 5-9 and will bloom for most of the summer and fall.
-Their foliage is mostly evergreen, and, because of this, they make a great year-round ground cover.
+Delosperma flowers grow in USDA plant hardiness zones 5-9 and will bloom for most of summer and fall.
+Their foliage is mostly evergreen, and because of this, they make a great year-round ground cover.
 While the plant is evergreen, it will often have some dieback of foliage in the winter.
 Delospermas prefer full sun but can tolerate some light shade in the garden.
 Because Delospermas are succulents, they do not tolerate wet soil, though they do well in poor soils.
-Wet soil, especially during the winter months, is likely to kill the plants.
-In areas where the soil stays consistently dry, this plant can become invasive, so it is best to consider this when planting it.
+Wet soil, especially in winter, is likely to kill the plants.
+This plant can become invasive in areas where the soil stays consistently dry, so it is best to consider this when planting it.

 Origin